-- 1. Continue the "Nevada County Firewise Communities" recommendations within a minimum distance of 100 feet of all private homes and essential infrastructure.
-Actions include the establishment and maintenance of effective defensible space, adequate turnaround space for emergency equipment, and clear, consistent address signs.
-Continue to work with individual homeowners associations, road associations and neighborhoods to achieve the National Fire Protection Association's Firewise Communities/USA® designation for all of Nevada County through the implementation of the goals of this CWPP. - 2.
-Continue to offer free chipping services (see Appendix G) through grant funds to incentivize landowner's fuels reduction efforts on their own properties.
-The FSCNC received a USDA Forest Service grant to purchase a chipper to dispose of brush generated through fuels reduction efforts rather than burning.
-The reduction of material going to landfills and improving air quality is the objective. - 3.
-Identify, develop and pursue grant funding for locations for the short-term collection of material generated from fuel reduction efforts on private land see (Appendix G Defensible Space Chipping Program.)
+- 1. ImplementContinue the "Nevada County Fire SafeFirewise Communities" recommendations within a minimum distance of 100 feet of all private homes and essential infrastructure.
+Actions include the establishment of and maintenance of effective defensible space, adequate turn-around space for emergency equipment, and clear, consistent address signs.
+WorkContinue to obtainwork with individual homeowners associations, road associations and neighborhoods to achieve the firewise communities National Fire Protection Association's Firewise Communities/USA® designation for all of Nevada County through the implementation of the goals of this CWPP. - 2.
+Continue to offer free chipping services (see Appendix F).
+Encourage the CountyG) through grant funds to acquire incentivize landowner's fuels reduction efforts on their own properties.
+The FSCNC received a smaller, mobileUSDA Forest Service grant to purchase a chipper(s) that can be used by the Fire Safe Council and constituents in the CWPP area to dispose of brush generated through fuels reduction efforts rather than burning.
+The reduction of material going to landfills and improving air quality is the objective.
+BLM has recently purchased such a chipper and is willing to coordinate with the County, the Fire Safe Council, and other parties to make sure that it is used effectively. - 3.
+Identify-and, develop sitesand pursue grant funding for locations for the short-term collection of material generated from fuel reduction efforts on private land see (Appendix FG Defensible Space Chipping Program).
 The use of multiple temporary collection sites will allow for easier access for home and landowners throughout the County and provide more time for ground work rather than transporting material to the regional transfer station.
 Work with Nevada County government to permit sites at no or low cost as part of the public fire safety partnership. - 4.
 Identify extreme hazard sites and work with landowners and communities to reduce fuel loads of these sites to improve safety for an entire area.
-Much of this effort may be accomplished through the development of a certified Firewise Community. - 5.
-Treat vegetation along roads and driveways to improve site access and firefighting capabilities.
-This may include shaded canopy defensible space on both sides of the roads. - 6.
+Much of this effort may be accomplished through the development of a certified Firewise Community. - Treat vegetation along roads and driveways to improve site access and fire fighting-firefighting capabilities.
+This eanmay include shaded canopy defensible space on both sides of the roads. - 6.
 Implement fuels reduction on strategically located areas that will have the greatest benefit for the entire County.
-The objective of the proposed CHRP projects are to help reduce the potential of a wildfire moving from public to private lands and vice versa across the landscape. - 7.
-Conduct periodic inspections of past fuels reduction projects for necessary maintenance is critical for long term viability and retention of the desired condition for fire mitigation.
-Sending periodic maintenance reminders to those participating in grant funded fuel reduction projects to notify them of their agreement to retain the treatment prescription.
+The objective of the proposed CHRP projects are to help reduce the potential of a wildfire moving from public to private lands and vice versa across the landscape.
+Particular attention will be placed on the Truckee Donner area along the Highway 80 corridor (protecting the Northwoods Community), as well as the Deer Creek watersheds (see Appendix G for project descriptions).
+Alder Hill and Greenhorn Creek were also identified as critical CHRP projects by the Fire Chiefs' Evaluation (Section 3.4).
+For BLM lands, particular attention will be given to maintain the Lake Ridge and Purdon Fuel breaks, defensible space around the Grizzly Hill School, and maintaining the Burlington prescribed fire area.